Billions burned: Why Mark Zuckerberg's Metaverse dream is spectacularly bursting ### From hype to emptiness: What actually happened to the Metaverse – and why is everyone only talking about AI now? ### Future or bottomless pit? Why the next phase of the Metaverse is only just beginning ####

 Lack of content and use cases

 Mark Zuckerberg's famous avatar selfie from Horizon Worlds became a symbol of the discrepancy between grand promises and the actual reality of the metaverse experience.
-The cartoonish avatars and limited interactivity failed to live up to the lofty expectations.
+The cartoonish avatars and limited interactivity failed to live up to the high expectations.

-Changing working habits after the pandemic
+Changed work habits after the pandemic

 Industrial Metaverse as a beacon of hope

-Concrete applications in industry
+Specific applications in industry

 Companies use these technologies for product design, factory and production planning, and the commissioning of new plants.
-The ability to access a central database using various tools such as CAx, simulation, and planning software makes it possible to parallelize previously sequential engineering processes.
+The ability to access a central database with various tools such as CAx, simulation, and planning software makes it possible to parallelize previously sequential engineering processes.

-Digital twins and simulation
+Digital Twins and Simulation

 Industries such as automotive, aerospace, and healthcare are already using VR and AR applications for design, maintenance, training, and remote support.
 These applications offer measurable benefits in the form of increased efficiency, cost savings, and improved safety.